razorpay/react-native-razorpay/README.md

 A descriptive [list of valid options for checkout][options] is available (under Manual Checkout column).

+## Things to be taken care:

+- The react native plugin is wrapper around native SDK, so it doesn't work with the tools like expo which doesn't support native modules.

 ## Contributing

 See the [CONTRIBUTING] document.
 Thank you, [contributors]!